embrace-io/embrace-docs/docs/ios/5x/features/tracing.md

 To use this feature:

-1. Contact your Embrace Customer Success Manager to enrol your apps in the Peformance Tracing Beta (done on a per-app basis).
+1. Contact your Embrace Customer Success Manager to enroll your apps in the Peformance Tracing Beta (done on a per-app basis).
 2. Ensure you’re using a version of the Embrace SDK that supports Performance Tracing.
 3. Instrument your app using the reference guide in this sections to start adding traces to your operations.
 4. See the traces in the Traces section of the Embrace dashboard.